Cummins Ready to Repower Legacy Buses to Align with London ULEZ in 2019

 The power step-up from B4.5 to B6.7 comes with exhaust aftertreatment commonality, as both engines utilise the same integrated Diesel Particulate Filter - Selective Catalytic Reduction (DPF-SCR) switch-back system manufactured alongside the engines at the Cummins Darlington Plant, UK.
 Cummins experience with the DPF has demonstrated that very few of these filters require ash service cleaning at the recommended 6,500 hours and are capable of continued operation.

 Millbrook Special Vehicles is a leading expert in vehicle conversions.
 It engineers vehicles with enhanced capabilities, including discreet protection, systems integration and reduced emissions.
 It offers bespoke prototype modifications and small series production from a secure site and uses Millbrook Proving Ground’s test tracks to develop the platforms.
 The automotive skill set of the team and the unique location make Millbrook Special Vehicles an ideal partner for specialist conversions.

 Cummins, Inc., a global power leader, is a corporation of complementary business units that design, manufacture, distribute and service diesel and natural gas engines and related technologies, including fuel systems, controls, air handling, filtration, emissions solutions and electrical power generation systems.
-Headquartered in Columbus, Indiana (USA), Cummins currently employs approximately 55,000 people worldwide, and serves customers in approximately 190 countries and territories through a network of approximately 600 company-owned and independent distributor locations and more than 7,200 dealer locations.
-Cummins earned $1.4 billion on sales of $17 billion in 2016.
+Headquartered in Columbus, Indiana (USA), Cummins currently employs approximately 55,400 people worldwide and serves customers in approximately 190 countries and territories through a network of approximately 600 company-owned and independent distributor locations and more than 7,400 dealer locations.
+Cummins earned $1.39 billion on sales of $17.5 billion in 2016.